 Have you also noticed that some people need a new car every time after just a few years, while others keep driving the same car endlessly?
 To a large extent, this is down to the owner and driver of the car.
 A car can run well for ten to 15 years, but you need to follow the tips below.

-Always drive a perfectly maintained car
+Always drive a well-maintained car

 With a car that is professionally maintained, you run much less risk of damage.
 The tyres are inflated, the engine runs smoothly and there are no technical defects that could cause danger.
 If you then take care to top up fluids like oil and coolant yourself in between servicing, you've got it all together.
 The next time you reluctantly make that appointment for a check-up, also think that this way you can drive your car longer.